Skip to Main Content

 Above the SCBD Noise: What Hotel Terraces Do Differently in Jakarta

 Jakarta's central business district has developed a reliable pattern over the past decade: ground-floor dining rooms compete on price and visibility, while hotel-positioned venues above street level trade on atmosphere, captive foot traffic, and a calmer sensory register.
-Blue Terrace, on the lobby level of AYANA Midplaza Jakarta, sits inside that second category.
+Blue Terrace is a Modern French Bistro on the lobby level of AYANA Midplaza Jakarta, in Jakarta, with a price per person of about US$65.
 The SCBD corridor it overlooks is dense with mid-range restaurants and quick-service chains pulling in the weekday lunch crowd.
 The terrace format at Blue Terrace is a deliberate step away from that energy, offering a different pace for the same neighbourhood.

 In cities where the air sits heavy and the traffic below rarely quiets, an refined position changes the character of a meal in concrete ways.
 The ambient temperature shifts.
 Street noise softens into a low register rather than arriving at full volume.
 This is what hotel terraces in tropical capitals have always understood, and it explains why lobby-level and rooftop dining continues to hold a premium position in Jakarta regardless of broader dining trends.
 AYANA Midplaza gives Blue Terrace that structural advantage from the outset.